 In April-May 1999, McClanahan (2000) surveyed 19 sites at a depth of 1 - 30 m (mostly in the Vaavu atoll region) and noted that the benthic cover was dominated by coralline and turf algae (68%), followed by erect algae (9%), hard coral (8%), sand (7%) and other invertebrate groups <3.5%.
 In 1999, Porities, Astreopora, Pavona, Favites, Fungia, Favia, Leptastrea, Coscinarea, Symphyllia, Montipora and Goniastrea accounted for 45.4% of the live coral in 1999, while Acropora accounted for only 3.5% of the coral cover.
 In March 2009, Acropora dominated the shallow water coral community at the three NCRMS sites.
+Two months after the December 2004 tsunami the reefs were resurveyed and compared to the 2004

-Two months after the December 2004 tsunami the reefs were resurveyed and compared to the 2004 NCRMS observations.
-In two of the three sites the coral cover had declined: 1) from 10.8% to 9 % at Vattaru and 2) from 4.4% at Fohtheyobodufushi to 1.8% (Zahir, et al., 2006).
+NCRMS observations.
+In two of the three sites the coral cover had declined: 1) from 10.8% to 9% at Vattaru and 2) from 4.4% at Fohtheyobodufushi to 1.8% (Zahir, et al., 2006).
 The decline in coral cover was caused by sediment deposition and smothering of the corals by sand and debris that had washed across the reef flat (Zahir, et al., 2006).
 Both sites were lagoon side reefs on the eastern side of the Maldives facing the direction of the tsunami.
 No effects of the tsunami were observed at Anbaraa.
 This is possibly because the site is located in the middle of the atoll and because the reef is not orientated to waves sweeping over the reef flat.

 In 2009, the reefs of Vaavu atoll have recovered from a percent coral cover of <10% in 1999 to a coral cover of 18% - 48% in March 2009.
-The reef by the most eastern island in the Maldives, Fohtheyobodufushi, had the highest coral cover for the atoll 48% (Fig. 24).
+The reef by the most eastern island in the Maldives, Fohtheyobodufushi, had the highest coral cover for the atoll 48% (Figure 24).
 The island was uninhabited and was only occasionally used by fishermen and visitors from safari dive boats.
 On the other side of the atoll the reef at Anbaraa had increased from about 5% coral cover in 2005 to about 18%.
 To the south of Vaavu atoll is the small atoll of Vattaru.
 The reef surrounding Vattaru island is a Marine Protected Area, but is used illegally by fishermen to catch marine resources.
 The shallow reef coral cover had varied from 1998 to 2005 when coral cover ranged from about 2% in 1998 to 5% in 2003 before dropping to below 2% in 2005 (Figure 25).
-By 2009, coral cover had increased dramatically to 32%.
+This reduced coral cover was due to sedimentation and subsequent smothering of the coral community due to 2004 tsunami as reflected by post tsunami assessment of reefs in February 2005 (AusAID 2005).
+A similar reduction in coral cover was recorded at Foththeyo.
+These two sites were the only two sites of NCRMS that allowed to assess and compare pre and post tsunami impact to the coral community.
+However, by 2009, coral cover had increased dramatically to 32% and 48% at Vattaru and Foththeyo respectively.